Songs to Help You Sleep

 Thankfully, this is some good sleep advice from The Eels, who are right to have determined that they need to sleep.
 Sleep is restorative both physically and mentally, so if you’re suffering from heartbreak then you may find sleep is the best medicine for your ills.

-According to a study into divorced couples both before and after divorce, it was discovered that those that managed to achieve deep sleep were more likely to be faring better emotionally.
-So, if you’re pining for a lost love then take a leaf out of the Eel’s book and start counting those sheep.
+According to a study into divorced couples both before and after divorce, it was discovered that those who managed to achieve deep sleep were more likely to be faring better emotionally.
+So, if you’re pining for a lost love, then take a leaf out of the Eel’s book and start counting those sheep.

 Insomnia is one of the most successful songs by the band Faithless, becoming a major hit on the dance charts: